ScreamingHawk/cosmos-influence-bot/README.md

 Set the `TEST_USER` for testing purposes defined in the test section below.

+Set the `MAINTAINER_DISCORD` to the discord user id of the developer.
+This user will receieve messages when errors / logging occours.
+It's not too spammy...

 Update the `VERIFICATION_LINK` to point to a location where the user is able to sign messages.
 **Note**: There is a web page included in this repository which can be pointed at using a raw git service like [githack](https://raw.githack.com).